 My son slips on his Black Panther pajamas to get ready for bed.
 I pull him close and remind him that love is like an invisible thread connecting us all together.
 I tell him that the man and the police can feel his love.
 The ambulance driver, too.
 He squeezes me tight.
 Minutes later, he pops out of the bathroom, his toothbrush in hand.
 “Mom, I’m still really worried about the man.
 Can Santa Claus help?”

-Once my son is finally asleep, I scour the internet for news.
-The man was taken into custody at 8:13pm.
+Once he is finally asleep, I scour the internet for news.
+The man was taken into custody at 8:13pm and died not long after.
 I pray for him and for his family.
 I pray for the police officers and SWAT team who will carry that trauma with them.
 There is already so much trauma in our days.
 It seems endless and unstoppable.
 Every night I read the news for updates on the pandemic.
 Some nights, acts of kindness leave me speechless.
 Other nights, it is the death toll that crushes me.
 Like the man on the train tracks, we are living in parallel worlds.
 Those fighting to stay alive and those trying desperately to stay unscathed.

 In a very real sense, parallel worlds have always existed.
 There are tent camps under freeways.
 Lines that stretch for blocks outside of local food pantries.
 Elementary schools that have no playground equipment or doors on bathroom stalls.
 But today, my son and I saw those two worlds converge.
 We saw tragedy and hope come together, hour after hour, as an untold number of people worked to save the life of one man.
 A beloved son, grandson, cousin, friend.